 What to Look For in a City Bike

-Picking a great commuter or city bike really boils down to common sense.
+Picking a great commuter or city bike boils down to common sense.
 You want something comfortable, safe, efficient, and that can hold a little extra cargo.

 A Comfortable Seat